The way I do things

 - Always verify “facts” before forwarding.

-- Don’t get emotional, swear, belittle, insult, name call, bully, etc. I know that may sound obvious, but I’ve met many advocates whose aggressive and angry passion totally turns people off.
+- Don’t get emotional, swear, belittle, insult, name call, bully, etc. I know that may sound obvious, but I’ve met many people whose aggressive and angry passion totally turns people off.
 If you isolate, insult, antagonize, or annoy people, they are not going to listen to you and what could have been a teaching moment, is gone.
-And once they write you off as a crazy whackadoo, it will be unlikely you will be able to change their perception.
+And once they write you off as a crazy, hysterical loon, it will be unlikely you will be able to change their perception.

 There are many roads to the same destination.
 You can advocate right now by going on message boards and simply pointing people to accurate information when they ask questions.
 Sometimes all they need is to see a little bit that suggests what they have accepted as “truth” is the opposite of what major medical organizations, public health professionals, and medical researchers support and recommend.